Shalini-Nanda-ds/Ecommerce_dashboard/README.md

 # 📊 Ecommerce Dashboard - Power BI

 ## 📖 Description
-Yeh Power BI dashboard ek **Ecommerce Business Analysis** hai jisme sales, profit, aur orders ka analysis kiya gaya hai.
+This Power BI dashboard is an Ecommerce Business Analysis that presents insights on sales, profit, and orders.

 ---